Nāwaipuna

 Health in community

-Many programs approach health as a service to be delivered.
-Nāwaipuna invests in the systems that make health possible—land, water, cultural identity, and intergenerational continuity.
+Many conversations about health focus on services and outcomes.
+Nāwaipuna invests in the conditions that make community well-being possible—land, water, cultural identity, and intergenerational continuity.

 Through the Makaliʻi Project, we build leadership, stewardship, and relational infrastructure that enable communities to sustain their own well-being over time.